sjproctor/learn-academy-assessments/Week-2-Assessment/interview-questions.md

 Research and define the following terms to the best of your ability.

-- React lifecycle methods
+- React lifecycle methods - methods that allow for the DOM to mount, update, and unmount throughout the life of a component
-- API
+- API - application programming interface, a website for computers that delivers information from a database through predetermined endpoints as JSON
-- event.preventDefault()
+- event.preventDefault() - a built in React method that stops the DOM from re-rendering while an action is being performed
-- DOM events
+- DOM events - any click, scroll, mouse event, that is registered to the screen or by the computer
-- http verbs
+- http verbs - GET, POST, PUT, PATCH, DELETE, describing the action of a url request
-- MVC
+- MVC - Model, View, Controller, a programming philosophy that describes the responsibility of each piece of a program that will create a full stack website